Koutako2024/screen-time-logger/note.md

 # TODO
-* use threading not to freeze the main window.
-* change to, "Pause" to .after_cancel() and "Restart" to .after() again.
+* move RestWindowThreadManager and a new func to notify to util.py.
 * add a property file.

 # To convert to Exe